Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided at the age of 12 that I had to become a pilot.

 More about me

-Presently with about 8000 hours in my logbook, including over 4000 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.
+Presently with over 8000 hours in my logbook, including over 4000 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.

 Please note that my blogs and photos do not represent the opinion and views of my employer.